More charges filed in 2018 motel arrest

 ANGOLA — More charges have been filed against a man accused of holing up in a Fremont area motel and shooting at police officers in the summer of 2018.

-Kelley has been in Steuben County Jail since his arrest June 14, 2018 after a seven-hour standoff against a hoard of heavily armed police.
+Kelley has been in the Steuben County Jail since his arrest June 14, 2018, after a seven-hour standoff against a swarm of heavily armed police.

 A jury trial had been on the Steuben Superior Court calendar for the last week of February but was continued in a pretrial conference Monday.
 It is now scheduled for Aug.
 3-7.
 Another pretrial conference was set for April 20 at 10 a.m.
 Kelley is represented by public defender Robert Hardy.

-Kelley — who has a criminal record that includes meth-related convictions in DeKalb and Noble counties — could choose to enter a plea bargain with the Steuben County Prosecutor’s Office.
+Kelley — who has a criminal record that includes methamphetamine-related convictions in DeKalb and Noble counties — could choose to enter a plea bargain with the Steuben County Prosecutor’s Office.
 By admitting to one or more of the charges, others could be dismissed.
-Plea agreements can also provide a cap of time served behind bars.
+Plea agreements also can provide a cap on time served behind bars.
 They are proffered by the defendant and the state, then accepted or rejected by the judge.

-Up until this point, it has appeared that the case was destined for a jury trial.
-The witness list would likely be a roll call of area law enforcement and public safety employees.
+Up until this point, it has appeared the case was destined for a jury trial.
+The witness list likely would be a roll call of area law enforcement and public safety employees.

-The incident started with a call to DeKalb County Communications on June 14, 2018, reporting a “dead girl” in the room at the motel where Kelley was staying, say court documents.
+The incident started with a call to DeKalb County Central Communications on June 14, 2018, reporting a “dead girl” in the room at the motel where Kelley was staying, court documents say.
 Steuben County and Fremont officers entered the room and found the bathroom door shut, a police affidavit says.
 When they opened the door, Kelley allegedly was pointing a .380-caliber handgun.
 As the officers exited the room, Kelley allegedly fired at them.

 Kelley has been convicted in DeKalb County for possession of methamphetamine and domestic battery in 2015 and possession of meth in 2009.
 He was found guilty of possession of chemical reagents or precursors to manufacture meth in October 2005 in Noble County and was convicted of felony domestic battery in 2003 in Henry County.